danbev/learning-quantum-computing/README.md

 ⌈0 1⌉
 ⌊1 0⌋
 ```
 And that this is the X operator (swap/exchange).
-The rest of the matric is
+The rest of the matrix is
 for the control operation.
 ```